bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

    must use the :bcommand:`unmount` command to cause Bareos to completely release (close) the device.

 reload
-   :index:`[TAG=Console->Command->reload] <triple: Console; Command; reload>` The reload command causes the Director to re-read its configuration file and apply the new values.
+   :index:`[TAG=Console->Command->reload] <single: Console; Command; reload>` The reload command causes the Director to re-read its configuration file and apply the new values.
 The new values will take effect immediately for all new jobs.
 However, if you change schedules, be aware that the scheduler pre-schedules jobs up to two hours in advance, so any changes that are to take place during the next two hours may be delayed.
 Jobs that have already been scheduled to run (i.e. surpassed their requested start time) will continue with the old values.
 New jobs will use the new values.
 Each time you issue a reload command while jobs are running, the prior config values will queued until all jobs that were running before issuing the reload terminate, at which time the old config values will be released from memory.
 The Directory permits keeping up to ten prior set of configurations before it will refuse a reload command.
 Once at least one old set of config values has been released it will again accept new reload commands.

    While it is possible to reload the Director’s configuration on the fly, even while jobs are executing, this is a complex operation and not without side effects.
 Accordingly, if you have to reload the Director’s configuration while Bareos is running, it is advisable to restart the Director at the next convenient opportunity.

 rerun
-   :index:`[TAG=Console->Command->rerun] <triple: Console; Command; rerun>` The rerun command allows you to re-run a Job with exactly the same setting as the original Job.
+   :index:`[TAG=Console->Command->rerun] <single: Console; Command; rerun>` The rerun command allows you to re-run a Job with exactly the same setting as the original Job.
 In Bareos, the job configuration is often altered by job overrides.
 These overrides alter the configuration of the job just for one job run.
 If because of any reason, a job with overrides fails, it is not easy to restart a new job that is exactly configured as the job that failed.
 The whole job configuration is automatically set to the defaults and it is hard to configure everything like it was.

    By using the rerun command, it is much easier to rerun a job exactly as it was configured.
 You only have to specify the JobId of the failed job.